 Before anything else, you have to remove the skin of your quince fruit.
 Afterward, cut it to discard the core.

 You have to cook your prepared fruit with sugar and water in low heat – as in making any jam.

 You then wait for the mixture to form into a paste.
 After it cools down, you have your own homemade membrillo ready to be sliced and served.

-There are also other quince recipes that call for the paste to be put in the oven at low temperature to dry it out.
+Other quince recipes call for the paste to be put in the oven at a low temperature to dry it out.

 How to serve Quince Paste?

 There are many ways on how to eat quince paste.

 In Spain, it is common to pair dulce de membrillo with Manchego or sheep’s milk cheese.